Xolof/sleipnir/README.md

 * Image conversion to WebP on upload.
 * Disabling of dashicons on frontend.
 * Removal of custom CSS section in admin.

+## Todo
+* Make it possible to install the theme with Composer.